industrial water purification

 Sewage and industrial effluent discharges into all water sources, causing the loss of many water supplies used for drinking.
 In this situation, using water treatment methods can eliminate contamination, salinity and water hardness.

-Industrial water treatment in agriculture and animal husbandry
+Industrial water purification in agriculture and animal husbandry